robocorp/template-python-browser/README.md

 # template-python-browser

-Template for browser automation using Robocorp -libraries
+Template for browser automation using Robocorp libraries